 The causes were for the American Revolution can be outlined under two broad headings, namely:

 - Immediate Causes

-- Attitude of Americans towards Britain The people who were exiled to America had a natural feeling of discontentment towards the British Government.
+- The attitude of Americans towards Britain: The people who were exiled to America had a natural feeling of discontentment towards the British Government.

 In the following year, 1765, George Grenville who was the British Prime Minister introduced a new measure, the Stamp Act.
 Through this act, the colonists were required to register various legal documents and licenses by affixing revenue stamps.
 The colonists reacted very sharply to this.
 Heaps of stamps and effigies of stamp collectors were burnt- there were riots in New England and New York.
 It was only after the British Government repealed the act that the mobs ceased their agitation.
 However, the British Government insisted on its right to tax the colonies.